Skip to main content

 When a physician recommends an alternative standard, it is based on an understanding of these deeper systems.
 The alternative should be a process-oriented goal that directly addresses the patient’s specific physiological barrier.
 It replaces a generic outcome with a personalized therapeutic strategy.

-For a perimenopausal woman experiencing weight gain due to fluctuating estrogen and progesterone, a to a weight loss target could be a program designed to support hormonal balance.
+For a perimenopausal woman experiencing weight gain due to fluctuating estrogen and progesterone, a reasonable alternative to a weight loss target could be a program designed to support hormonal balance.
 This might include specific nutritional protocols, strength training to build metabolically active muscle mass, and stress management techniques.

 The measure of success becomes adherence to the protocol and improvements in symptoms like sleep quality and energy levels, which are precursors to metabolic health.
 This approach is not only more equitable but is profoundly more effective at promoting genuine, long-term well-being.